Reduced density matrix and entanglement in interacting quantum field theory with Hamiltonian truncation: Results

 We turn to studying the interacting sG dynamics.
 The vN entropy dynamics of the sG quench is shown in Figure~\ref{fig:kg_to_sg_quench} and compared with the KG quench.
 The comparison is done at such choices of the parameters that the gaps of the two systems agree.
 We observe an oscillatory motion as predicted by recent work by Castro-Alvaredo~\cite{castro-alvaredo_branch_2021}.
-From the present results it is not yet possible to determine whether the oscillations in sG quenches remain undamped at longer times.
-In Figure~\ref{fig:fourier_sg_quench} we perform the Fourier analysis of the time series and compare the frequency spectra with breather masses.
+As known previously in the literature~\cite{alba_entanglement_2018} and also demonstrated here in Figure~\ref{fig:kg_to_kg_quench}, the oscillating dynamics is a generic consequence of the gap and in not a special feature of interaction.
+From our present results it is however not yet possible to determine whether the oscillations in sG quenches remain undamped at longer times as predicted by~\cite{castro-alvaredo_branch_2021}.
+In Figure~\ref{fig:fourier_sg_quench} we perform the Fourier analysis of the time series and compare the frequency spectra with breather energy levels.
 In order to have a more reliable time evolution at longer times, we study a small quench in mass - a quench generated by a moderate change of the soliton mass.
-We find that the dominant resonances correspond to the second breather and an excited second breather, as predicted by~\cite{castro-alvaredo_branch_2021}.
-Breathers can be excited by gaining momentum which has a discretised set of values in the finite volume.
-On top of the second breather, there are several other resonances corresponding to higher breathers, including odd breathers.
+The analytical breather energies for comparison are computed using the form factor and boundary bootstrap formalism in references~\cite{ghoshal_boundary_1994,ghoshal_bound_1994,mattsson_boundary_2000,bajnok_finite_2002}, for completeness the expressions are listed also in Appendix~\ref{sec:app_sg_breather}.
+The sG ground states which are the prequench states are even under the charge conjugation $C:\phi\rightarrow-\phi$ which interchanges solitons with anti-solitons.
+Therefore, as predicted by~\cite{castro-alvaredo_branch_2021} and confirmed also by our results, only $C$ even states get populated during the quench.
+These include even breather states and even multiples of odd breathers.